marallyn/boojybooks/README.md

 -   Display a detail page with at least 3 points of data to display

+> The data points returned by openlibrary vary by book, so I tried to display as many of them as possible to make sure most books have at least three displable data points.

 -   Include unit tests

+> I have used unit testing only sparsely in the past, so instead of including embarassing unit tests with this project, I spent some time learning more about phpUnit.
+I look forward to adding the skill to my set.

 -   Deploy it on the cloud - be prepared to describe your process on deployment

 ## Deployment